Now placing students for the August start Places limited by mentor availability Apply now

 04

-Students meet with their mentor weekly — typically 60-minute sessions — and complete structured reading and project tasks between sessions.
-The first sessions focus on developing the research question; subsequent sessions develop the student's argument and written work.
+Students meet with their mentor weekly, typically 60-minute sessions, and complete structured reading and project tasks between sessions.
+Most Research Scholar programmes run 8-12 weeks depending on readiness and project scope.
 Families receive a programme schedule from the outset.

 Session frequency: weekly.
 Session length: ~60 minutes.
 Independent work: guided reading and writing tasks between sessions.